run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-web/llama_index/readers/web/browserbase_web/README.md

 ### Loading documents

-You can load webpages into LangChain using `BrowserbaseWebReader`.
+You can load webpages into LlamaIndex using `BrowserbaseWebReader`.
 Optionally, you can set `text_content` parameter to convert the pages to text-only representation.

 ```python
 from llama_index.readers.web import BrowserbaseWebReader